mamcer/mamcer.github.io/_posts/2022-02-20-intel-stick.md

     sudo umount /dev/<USB device>*
     sudo dd if=<respun ISO> of=/dev/<USB device> bs=4M

-The installation took time but a success
+The installation took time but was a success

 ![intel-stick-desktop](../img/2022-02-20-intel-stick/03-intel-stick-desktop.jpg)